vasyl1312/first_pet/README.md

 1. Non-owner of the product cannot edit this product; show msg
 2. When user change/delete product/profile photo - delete old img from db
+3. Checking, that the user can't add to favourite own product/ don't allow adding product twice

 <!-- `Deploy` -->
 <!-- 1.Secure keys -->